 In the end, my exploration begged a question.
 Should I give up on all people of a race, gender preference, background or tradition because of the disfunction or harshness of a few?

 And then I remembered: each of us is other to someone.

 Only you know what your heart can handle at the present.
 That being said, what if your abundance tomorrow depends on your openness toward people who are other than you, today?

 What prompted this post?
 Several people have asked me what I believe.
 I no longer find that an interesting question.
-After spending 65 years trying to live out the first Bible verse I ever learned, “God is love,” if my life, does give you a satisfying answer, perhaps I am other.
+After spending 65 years trying to live out the first Bible verse I ever learned, “God is love,” if my life, does not give you a satisfying answer, perhaps I am other.